F2Andy/quest/guides/modifying_the_ui__advanced_.md

 Rename the interface features
 -----------------------------

-*As of Quest 5.6, this seems to be broken, but should be fixed in 5.7.*
+*In some versions of Quest 5.6, this seems to be broken, but was fixed in 5.6.2.*

 You can rename the features of the interface using the *request* script command.
 It takes two parameters, the first is SetInterfaceString (note that this is not a string, so has no quote marks), the second is the instruction, i.e, the name of the feature, an equals sign and the new text.
 That is a string, so needs to be in double quotes.
 Like this: